s3prl/s3prl/README.md

 ## Notice for pull requests

-Please note that if you did not **explicitly** discuss with Andy and Leo about your planning development, **by default** it will **NOT** be merged into S3PRL and is better to be maintained in your own repository where you have the full permission.
+Please note that if you did not **explicitly** discuss with Andy and Leo (the owners of the repository) about your planning development, **by default** it will **NOT** be merged into S3PRL and is better to be maintained in your own repository where you have the full permission.
+This is the basic manner in our point of view hence there is no exception.

 ## What's New